IV3PRK - Pierluigi "Luis" Mansutti

 have to live with some constrains and, as a matter of fact, I always worked all the

-The shorter rod on the left side of the tower is the detuning loop.
+The shorter rod on the left side of the tower in the photo is the detuning loop.
 See here.